40 Signs An Elder Loved One Needs Help

 Distinguishing Temporary Decline From Long-Term Deterioration

-If your loved one is recovering from an injury, surgery or an illness, it may be easy to tell the functional decline is temporary and care is only needed for the short-term.
+If your loved one is recovering from an injury, surgery or illness, it may be easy to tell the functional decline is temporary and care is only needed for the short term.

 When incidents repeat themselves or there are incidents in a variety of categories, something is wrong and it is time to act:

 • Seek a diagnosis and begin treatment